r1zzrvk/r1zzrvk/README.md

 *   🌍  I'm based in Moscow
 *   ✉️  You can contact me at [https://t.me/r1zzrvk](mailto:https://t.me/r1zzrvk)
 *   🧠  I'm learning TS, NextJS and any other interesting technology on my way
 *   ⚡  In my spare time, I develop my own react-book-store pet project.
-Now he looks rather weak, but everything is ahead))
+Now it looks rather weak, but everything is ahead))

 ### Skills
 <p align="left">